 - Resource for the organization during regulatory agency visits and/or corresponding with the agency.

-- Provide timely advice and/or resources and reports to superintendent to meet the safety management goals.
+- Provides timely advice and/or resources and reports to the superintendent to meet the safety management goals.

-- Implement the district Safety Improvement Plan to develop a strong safety attitude and clear understanding of duties and responsibilities for each employee.
+- Implement the district’s Safety Improvement Plan to develop a strong safety attitude and clear understanding of duties and responsibilities for each employee.

 - Maintain adequate controls to assure that the Safety Improvement Plan requirements are met.

-- Support the claims management procedures to meet the district' goals.
+- Support the claims management procedures to meet district goals.